Australian Open 2017: Murray upset by Zverev

 "I don't know if the end of last season had any bearing on today.
 I wouldn't have thought so."

-Zverev's younger sibling Alexander looked on from the player box -- he had lost in five sets to Rafael Nadal on Saturday but was in much better spirits Sunday.
+The last time both Murray and Djokovic lost prior to the quarterfinals at a major was at the 2007 Australian Open.
+They've dominated at grand slams in recent years so the likes of Nadal and Roger Federer -- the two titans who own a combined 31 majors -- might feel they have a decent opportunity to end their grand slam droughts.

-The last time both Murray and Djokovic lost prior to the quarterfinals at a major was at that 2007 Australian Open.
-They've dominated at grand slams in recent years so the likes of Nadal and Roger Federer might feel they have a fine opportunity to end their grand slam droughts.
+Federer faces fifth-ranked Kei Nishikori later Sunday, with Nadal playing sixth-ranked Gael Monfils on Monday.
+Federer or Nishikori will meet Zverev in the last eight.